 Sole searching can be a pretty daunting task given how many options are out there.
 But since your shoes play a major role in how you run, it‘s important to get it right.

 Running in the wrong shoes can be a recipe for disaster, especially if you plan on running long distances or on uneven terrain.
 Improper footwear is the leading cause of typical running injuries like shin splints, plantar fasciitis and tendonitis.
 If you find that your feet are feeling a bit worse for wear lately, it could be a sign that your shoes aren‘t right for you.
 Keep an eye out for these warning signs.

 If you regularly wear shoes that are too small for you, you risk putting too much pressure on your toes and causing blackening or loss of the nail.
 There‘s actually a term for this: jogger‘s toe.
 To stay on the safe side, leave a thumb‘s width space between the tip of your longest toe and the front of your shoes.
 Don‘t be afraid to size up!

 If you‘re blister prone, you‘re not alone.
 Probably the most common complaint amongst long distance runners, these painful little guys may be a sign that your shoes are too tight or narrow in certain places.
 While your sneakers are designed to provide support for your foot, they should still allow for a full range of motion as you run.
-Our tip: Often, blisters can be caused simply by lacing up too tightly.
+Our tip: blisters are often caused simply by lacing up too tightly.
 Try testing out different lacing techniques to find a comfortable fit for your foot.

 As a rule of thumb, you should be upgrading your running shoes every 600-800 kilometres you run.
 Keep an eye out for whether your shoes appear asymmetrical in their wear, for example, if the heel of one shoe appears more worn down than the heel of the other.
 It may be a sign that you need custom insoles to balance your body.